tatts-dev/CocLotteryDappV1/README.md

 <img width="500" height="500" alt="ChanceOnChainLogo2" src="https://github.com/user-attachments/assets/4eb29a70-e0f1-4556-b3b8-b2e1d156ae6f" />

-# ChanceV1 - Decentralized Lottery DApp
+# ChanceOnChain - Decentralized Lottery DApp

 A decentralized lottery application built with React, Vite, and smart contracts.
 Players can enter the lottery by sending ETH, and the owner can pick a random winner who receives the entire prize pool.